Mountain Lake Lodge: 3 Scenic Hikes for Dirty Dancing Fans in Pembroke, Virginia

 This will lead you down to the lake, basically to dirt and rocks that are below lake level when the lake is full.

 The rocks are extremely loose and it’s a challenge to maintain your footing.

 I knew this could not possibly be right so I climbed up to the edge of the lake when it’s full, then essentially bushwhacked my way through the trees.

 I was breathlessly hoping that eventually I would find a trail.
-Thankfully, I did (phew).
+Thankfully, I did.

-Now let me rewind to the moment “Newport” comes into view.
+Let me rewind to the moment “Newport” comes into view.
 Walk past the front of the cabin.
-My guess is that this is where the trail picks up.
-Please do not do as I did on this trail.
+My guess is that this is where the trail actually picks up.

-Back on the trail, keep moving around the lake.
-Just past the 1.1-mile mark there’s a short spur trail on the right.
+Keep moving around the lake.
+At the 1.1-mile mark there’s a short spur trail on the right.
 This takes you closer to the lake for another view of Mountain Lake.

 Continue on until the 1.4-mile mark where you’ll cross a nice wooden bridge over what was once lake water.

-At this point, the Indian Trail is much less dense and more like a typical forested trail.
+At this point, the Indian Trail is less dense and more like a typical forested trail.